rpmuller/ePubs/WP1.md

 Protagoras, that one opinion can be better than another, though it cannot be truer.
 For example, when a man has jaundice everything looks yellow.
-There is no sense in saying that things are really not yellow, but the colour they look to a man in health; we can say, however, that, since health is better than sickness, the opinion of the man in health is better than that of the man who has jaundice.
+There is no sense in saying that things are really not yellow, but the color they look to a man in health; we can say, however, that, since health is better than sickness, the opinion of the man in health is better than that of the man who has jaundice.
 This point of view, obviously, is akin to pragmatism.

 The disbelief in objective truth makes the majority, for practical purposes, the arbiters as to what to believe.
-Hence Protagoras was led to a defence of law and convention and traditional morality.
+Hence Protagoras was led to a defense of law and convention and traditional morality.
 While, as we saw, he did not know whether the gods existed, he was sure they ought to be worshipped.
-This point of view is obviously the right one for a man whose theoretical scepticism is thoroughgoing and logical.
+This point of view is obviously the right one for a man whose theoretical skepticism is thoroughgoing and logical.

 Protagoras spent his adult life in a sort of perpetual lecture tour